UTEP MBA - Since 1973

 In 1983, COBA moved into a new 80,000 sq. ft. building.
 Over the next five years, COBA revised curricula, established new

 From Accreditation to International Recognition

 1990’s, under the leadership of then COBA dean, Dr. Frank Hoy, the UTEP MBA went into online and off-campus environments.

 consortium of eight UT colleges of business to jointly offer an “Online MBA.”
 The UTEP MBA managed 20 to 30

 El Paso manufacturing facility.
 The AMBA was structured as a cohort-style format that consisted of 6-week courses offered in lock step.
 Starting in 1999, the UTEP AMBA offered two tracks on-site for Boeing employees - one for students with BBAs and another for students from other academic fields.
 The venture proved so successful that COBA partnered with JP Morgan Chase Bank to offer a new AMBA to the public in the bank’s downtown conference room.

 professional dedicated staff in order to grow the MBA program.
 UTEP “re-launched” the AMBA program in fall 2007 with two large cohorts hosted in part by the Greater El Paso Chamber of Commerce and Wells Fargo Bank.
 In fall 2008, another large AMBA cohort was launched through a hosting partnership with GECU.

 In spring 2010, COBA celebrated the grand opening of a 12,000 sq. ft. facility in the Chase Building downtown that featured

-workshops in business-related Chinese and Spanish as well as corporate engagement projects.
-The UTEP MBA exceeded growth projectionsfor the UTEP GBC within the first full year of operations.
+cohort format designed to serve business and non-profit leaders with at least 8 years of managerial experience.
+The FTMBA was launched in fall 2010 as a 22-month day-time format intended to serve full-time students interested participating in co-curricular activities including language workshops in business-related Chinese and Spanish as well as corporate engagement projects.
+The UTEP MBA exceeded growth projections for the UTEP GBC within the first full year of operations.
 By spring 2011, The UTEP GBC was home to four AMBA cohorts, two EMBA cohorts and a FTMBA cohort.

 In 2008, the UTEP MBA received its first national ranking, placing 6th in Hispanic Business magazine’s

 - Named the “Example of Excelencia” for graduate programs by Excelencia in Education, a Washington D.C. non-profit dedicated to identifying best practices in Latino/a educational attainment